RandomHuman2020/wiredesktopwiki/Grant-access-to-system's-keychain-(Linux).md

 Exec=/path/to/appimage/Wire-3.35.3348_x86_64.AppImage --password-store="gnome-libsecret" %U
 ...
 ```
-- You only need to add your correct `--password-store` flag between the path to Wire's executable and "%U" and then save
+- The correct `--password-store` flag needs to be added between the path to Wire's executable and "%U".